 OK, well in this example it costs less than $10.00.

 Whether you’re surprising your friend on a sucky day or going to someone’s place for dinner — don’t show up empty handed.
-You don’t need to make crazy big gestures — but if surprise your friend with their favorite Trader Joe’s snack or snag some $6 flowers from TJ’s (can you tell I love Trader Joe’s??) for the host of the house you’re going to for dinner — I promise you will make a lasting impression and the happiness thoughtfulness brings is way grater than the material object itself.
+You don’t need to make crazy big gestures — surprise your friend with their favorite Trader Joe’s snack or snag some $6 flowers from TJ’s (can you tell I love Trader Joe’s??) for the host of the house you’re going to for dinner — I promise you will make a lasting impression and the happiness//thoughtfulness it brings outweighs the object itself.
 A little something goes a longgg way.

 Refer to #3: “If you make someone’s day that much better, I promise it makes your day better too!”.